 The use of ADHD medications such as Vyvanse and Adderall has become increasingly common among students, athletes, and professionals who seek medications to enhance focus and concentration.
 In individuals with attention deficit hyperactivity disorder, Vyvanse can be an incredible ADHD medication.
 However, the potential for side effects associated with Vyvanse use has led many to consider alternative treatment approaches to treatment and managing symptoms.
-One such other treatment approach is the use of Vitamin C, which has been shown to interact with Vyvanse medications in various ways.
+One such treatment approach is the use of Vitamin C, which has been shown to interact with Vyvanse medications in various ways.

 In this article, we will explore the basics of taking the stimulant medication Vyvanse alone, including how it works and some common side effects.
 Then, we will discuss Vitamin C, including the use of Vitamin C supplements and their interactions with Vyvanse.
 Whether you are someone who is using Vyvanse but having difficulty dealing with side effects, or simply just want to explore another option, continue reading to learn about the crossroad between taking Vyvanse and Vitamin C!